 Why are tax considerations so important?
 If we think about a hypothetical case in which a couple is getting divorced and Spouse A was the primary earner during the marriage.
 Spouse B really wants to keep the family home, which is valued at $1 million.
 If Spouse B is awarded the house during property distribution, then s/he will likely receive less in liquid assets.
 When it comes time to pay taxes on the distributed assets, it may be difficult for Spouse B to come up with the money.

 A Divorce Attorney is Your Best Advocate for Your High Asset Divorce

 If you face a high asset divorce, it is important to seek advice from an experienced Colorado divorce attorney.
-Call 303-688-0944 to begin your free case assessment.
+Call 303-688-0944 to begin your case assessment.